Interpretability as Alignment: Making Internal Understanding a Design Principle: Mechanistic Interpretability: From Circuits to Alignment

-Mechanistic interpretability (MI) is a research approach aimed at uncovering the internal computations performed by neural networks.
-Rather than summarizing behavior through external correlations or approximations, MI seeks to identify the specific components—such as neurons, attention heads, or circuits—that causally contribute to particular model outputs \cite{olah2020zoom, nanda2023progress2}.
-The objective is to reverse-engineer models as functional systems, enabling a deeper understanding of how information is processed, decisions are made, and failures might arise.

-Recent progress, particularly in transformer architectures, has demonstrated that certain model behaviors can be traced to interpretable substructures.
-The "Circuits" research program has shown that individual attention heads may perform tasks such as token copying, syntactic tracking, or positional induction \cite{anthro2020, elahge2022mathematical}.
-Anthropic’s work further highlights how modular circuits within large models can execute operations like string comparison and arithmetic \cite{nanda2023progress2}.
-These findings suggest that even within high-parameter networks, small functional units may correspond to meaningful, testable computations.
-This opens the door to detecting internal failures—such as reward hacking or deceptive reasoning—that would not be apparent from output behavior alone \cite{Bereska2024MechanisticIF, amodei2016concrete}.
+Mechanistic interpretability (MI) seeks to identify specific components neurons, attention heads, or circuits that causally contribute to model outputs \cite{olah2020zoom, nanda2023progress2}.
+Recent progress in transformers reveals interpretable substructures: attention heads performing token copying, syntactic tracking, or positional induction \cite{anthro2020, elahge2022mathematical}, and modular circuits executing string comparison and arithmetic \cite{nanda2023progress2}.
+These findings suggest that within high-parameter networks, small functional units may correspond to meaningful, testable computations.
+This opens the door to detecting internal failures reward hacking or deceptive reasoning that behavioral methods may overlook \cite{amodei2016concrete}.
+MI employs activation patching and causal tracing for controlled interventions, providing empirical insight into internal mechanisms \cite{olah2020zoom}.

-Importantly, mechanistic interpretability differs from post-hoc explanation in both scope and rigor.
-In contrast to post-hoc methods such as SHAP or LIME, which generate approximate input-output explanations, mechanistic interpretability investigates the actual structure of computation within the model \cite{rudin2019stop}.
-Post-hoc methods have been shown to be sensitive to input perturbations, inconsistent across samples, and susceptible to adversarial manipulation \cite{slack2020fooling, lundberg2017unifiedapproachinterpretingmodel}.
-MI instead employs techniques such as activation patching and causal tracing to conduct controlled interventions on model components, providing empirical insight into internal mechanisms \cite{geiger2023causal, olah2020zoom}.

-However, MI is not without limitations.
-A central challenge is \textit{polysemanticity}—the observation that individual neurons or attention heads frequently encode multiple, unrelated features depending on context \cite{nanda2023progress2, olah2020zoom}.
-This ambiguity complicates efforts to assign precise semantic interpretations to specific components.
-As models scale in size and complexity, this issue becomes more pronounced.
-Research on large models like GPT-4 and LLaMA has shown that interpretable patterns often give way to entangled representations that defy simple causal decomposition \cite{elahge2022mathematical, wang2022interpretability}.
-There are also epistemological concerns.
-Much interpretability work depends on human pattern recognition and informal labeling of features, which may introduce confirmation bias or overfitting to plausible but non-causal structures \cite{Bai2024, doshivelez2017rigorous}.
-Without rigorous validation through ablation, counterfactual analysis, or intervention testing, interpretations may amount to “explanation theater”: compelling narratives that fail to hold up under scrutiny \cite{Carla2025, kindermans2017unreliability}.